 Your Data Never Dies

 The purpose fades.
-The data doesn't.
+Your data doesn't.

 Michael Eggleton